Corporate Social Responsibility Related News Releases and Story Ideas for Reporters, Bloggers and Media Outlets | Taiwan News

-CHICAGO -- Symetra and Chicago Bears Celebrate 16 Local Teachers Recognized as ‘Symetra Heroes in the Classroom’ Source: Symetra Financial Corporation

-IRVING, Texas -- ExxonMobil and Employees Donate Almost $50 Million to U.S. Colleges and Universities Source: Exxon Mobil Corporation

-PORTLAND, Ore. -- The Standard Charitable Foundation Announces Three Grants to Local Nonprofits Source: The Standard
+NEW YORK -- The Pfizer Foundation Announces $5 Million in Grants to Support Women and Families Source: The Pfizer Foundation

-TEMPE, Ariz. -- Versum Materials Joins More Than 400 CEOs in Commitment to Advance Diversity and Inclusion in the Workplace Source: Versum Materials, Inc.

-HONG KONG -- MetLife Foundation Partners with Kiva to Support Entrepreneurs and Build Financial Inclusion Source: MetLife Asia
+SAN FRANCISCO -- Wells Fargo Releases 2017 CSR Report, Reinforces Commitment to Donate More Than $400 Million to Non-Profits in 2018 Source: Wells Fargo & Company

+HOUSTON -- Travelers Institute Hosts Eighth Annual Hurricane Preparedness Event Source: The Travelers Companies, Inc.

 Follow the CSR Circuit newsfeed on www.twitter.com/BWCSRNews